CRIM 108 - Directed Policing

 The CRIM 108 - Directed Policing course fulfills the internship requirement for a Fresno State Bachelor of Science degree in Criminology.

-Please feel free to visit the CRIM 108 page on the Fresno County Sheriff's Office website for further information and photographs.
+Please feel free to visit the CRIM 108 webpage on the Fresno County Sheriff's Office website for further information and photographs.

-For further information about the program, or to ask questions specific to your situation, please contact:
+For further information about the program, or to ask questions specific to your situation, please email the course instructor.
+I am always here to help answer any questions you have.

 Ryan Hushaw, Adjunct Professor